DataDog/integrations-core/ignite/README.md

 ### Configuration

+#### Ignite setup

+JMX metrics exporter is enabled by default, but you may need to choose the port exposed, or enable authentication depending on your network security.
+The official docker image uses `49112` by default.

+#### Host

 1. Edit the `ignite.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your ignite performance data.
 See the [sample ignite.d/conf.yaml][2] for all available configuration options.

    This check has a limit of 350 metrics per instance.
 The number of returned metrics is indicated in the info page.